Dysport Aftercare and Other Tips for Ensuring the Best Treatment Results

 - Delaying future surgeries and other injectables as advised to allow the skin to recover.

 Some patients recover very quickly from a Dysport procedure.
 But for most people, it takes a day for a skin break, such as an injection, to close up.
-The skin is vulnerable to infection and irritation during this time, so it is best to wait until the next day to apply makeup.
+It is best to avoid makeup while your skin still feels sore, as it is vulnerable to infection and irritation during this time.

 It sounds cliché, but there is no shortcut to long-lasting, youthful beauty.